mgiuffrida/docs/app/1.0/docs/devguide/data-binding.md

 This example binds the child element's `name` property to the host element's `myName` property.

-While HTML attributes are used to specify bindings, values are assigned directly to JavaScript properties, **not** to the HTML attributes of the elements.
+While HTML attributes are used to specify bindings, values are normally assigned directly to JavaScript properties, **not** to the HTML attributes of the elements.
 (There is a [special attribute binding syntax](#attribute-binding) for those cases where you want to bind to an attribute value.)

 Attribute names are mapped to property names as described in [Property name to attribute name mapping](properties#property-name-mapping).
-To bind to camel-case properties of elements, use dash-case in the attribute name.
+To bind to camel-case properties of elements, use dash-case in the attribute name:
-For example:

 ```
 <user-view first-name="{{managerName}}"></user-view>